Imanm02/CE456-GT/README.md

 ## Presentation

-The "Presentation" folder contains the slides and other contents I used for my presentation.
+The "Presentation" folder contains the slides I used for my presentation.

 ## Source